msteveb/tmake/README.md

 may expect to find support files locally, or find output files in the local source or target directory. tmake supports this as follows:

-1. 'target -chdir' causes the task '-do' to be run from the top build directory.
+1. 'target -chdir' causes the task '-do' to be run from the local build directory.

 The following are all implemented in rulebase.default

-2. Test targets set the $SRCDIR environment variable to point to the local source dir.
+2. Test targets (from rulebase.default) set the $SRCDIR environment variable to point to the local source dir.

    Consider the following two tasks in local subdir, "dir":

    Test test1
    Test --chdir test2

-   In the first case, $SRCDIR will be "dir", while in the second it will be "../dir" If the test program/script needs to reference support input files in can find them relative to $SRCDIR.
+   In the first case, $SRCDIR will be "dir", while in the second it will be "../../dir" If the test program/script needs to reference support input files in can find them relative to $SRCDIR.

 3. Similarly, 'Generate' is given the '--chdir' flag, it creates a 'target -chdir' rule and also uses this directory specification to find the script or interpreter.

-4. Note that 'Executable --test' alwasy specifies 'Test --chdir'

 Environment Variables
 ---------------------